Chart Color Schemes

 Health performance in Collie is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover stands at approximately 52%, covering about 4,959 people, which is higher than the average SA2 area's rate.
+The rate of private health cover in Collie is approximately 52%, higher than the average SA2 area (~4,959 people).
 The most prevalent medical conditions are arthritis (10.9%) and mental health issues (9.2%).
-Notably, 62.2% of residents claim to be completely free from medical ailments, compared to 66.4% in Rest of WA.
-Collie has a higher proportion of residents aged 65 and over at 22%, with 2,086 people falling into this category, compared to the 17.6% average for Rest of WA.
+Conversely, 62.2% of residents report no medical ailments, compared to 66.4% in Rest of WA.
+Collie has a higher proportion of residents aged 65 and over at 22.0% (2,086 people), compared to the state average of 17.6%.

 Frequently Asked Questions - Health